dreamer1234/ESP12s_FTPServer/README.md

 - The development is in very early stage, and I'm not sure how is going to evolve or when or if it's going to be mantained.
 - The code is distributed AS-IS.
 I'm not responsible for any issue.
 - User and password by default: user / password .
 Change them in the code before compiling if you want different ones.
-- For now, change the WIFI SSID and the WIFI PASSWORD in the following lines of the wifi.cpp file:

-      const char* WIFI_SSID = "YOUR SSID";    		// Replace with your WiFi SSID const char* WIFI_PASSWORD = "YOUR PASSWORD";    // Replace with your WiFi password

 - Keep in mind that this is a microcontroller.
 Despite the FTP transfers seem to work fine, do not expect the transfer to be as fast as the transfers done with your computer.
 I have tried several approaches and this one seems the fastest I have been able to make it work.

 # TO-DO